Whilst there have been numerous events, the more significant of these are:

 • Reuben Brothers acquired the remaining 50% interest in four 50:50 joint ventures with Brookfield to take full control of the Eden Shopping Centre in High Wycombe, the Newcastle city centre retail development scheme, the St James Retail Park near Newcastle and Western House, High Wycombe.

-• The CAA have upgraded the status of the runway at London Oxford Airport to Code 3C, an endorsement that the airport is at full commercial operating capability.
+• The CAA have upgraded the status of the runway at RB owned London Oxford Airport to Code 3C, an endorsement that the airport is at full commercial operating capability.

 • Plans were unveiled for a 42-storey skyscraper at the Merchant Square Paddington scheme, a Reuben Brothers JV.
 The c.
 420,000 sq ft building, destined to be the tallest building in Westminster, will provide 222 apartments and a 90-room boutique hotel.

-• Global Switch has received planning approval for a second data centre in Sydney.
-Designed to meet the high Global Switch specification, the 365,000 sq ft building will be adjacent to Global Switch’s existing data centre creating a campus of around 815,000 sq ft of floor space.
+• RB owned company Global Switch has received planning approval for a second data centre in Sydney.
+Designed to meet the high Global Switch specification, the 365,000 sq. ft. building will be adjacent to Global Switch’s existing data centre creating a campus of around 815,000 sq. ft. of floor space.
 It will be a trigeneration data centre (utilising primary power from gas turbines) and will have best-in-class environmental credentials.

 • The development of an additional c.
 43,000 sq ft facility in Global Switch’s Singapore data centre is completed.
 This extension is just one of a number of new initiatives underway at the Reuben Brothers-owned Global Switch which will increase the overall floor space of the business to around 4,000,000 sq ft.

-• Northern Racing, the racecourse business owned by Reuben Brothers, reached a ground-breaking agreement on pitch positions with on-course bookmakers.
+• RB through its racecourse business Northern Racing owned by Reuben Brothers, reached a ground-breaking agreement on pitch positions with on-course bookmakers.
 In striking an all-encompassing long-term agreement with on-course bookmakers, Northern Racing becomes the first major racecourse Group to have reached a commercial agreement in what is a first for the horse racing industry.

 • The exciting new grandstand at Fontwell Park racecourse was unveiled to the public with an attendance of over 6,000 race goers.
 This is one of the most prominent developments in the racing industry in the past decade and is sure to impress anybody that is lucky enough to spend a day’s racing there.
 The grandstand has been sponsored by internet betting site 888Sport.com who were very keen to be part of the action, especially as the actual Fontwell Park steeplechase track is the only figure of eight jumps track left in the country.
 This new grandstand has really put Fontwell Park on the map in terms of providing a quality race experience and also provides a first class venue for conferencing, weddings and events.